TransitTalk/CaravanTransit.github.io/README.md

-# Transit Network Group Website
+# Caravan Transit Website
-A homepage for Transit Network on the web, explaining what Transit Network is for and how to set it up.
+A homepage for Caravan on the web, explaining what the Caravan App is for and how to set it up.